zkweb-framework/ZKWeb.MVVMDemo/README.md

 ### Features

 - Base on Angular JS 4.0
+- Use entity framework core
 - Use hangfire to arrange jobs, provide hangfire dashboard
+- Use swagger to browse and test apis
 - TODO

 ### How to start